miyako/ai00/index.md

 Unless the server is already running (in which case the costructor does nothing), the following procedure runs in the background:

-1. The specified model is download via HTTP
+1. The specified model is downloaded via HTTP
 2. The `ai00-server` program is started

 Now you can test the server: